lucaskumara/lucaskumara/README.md

 ### Welcome to my GitHub Profile!
-If you didn't already know, I am a student studying computer science; and this is where I keep my code!
+I am a computer science student, and this is where I keep my code!